Kagiri11/myQuotes/README.md

 - Test Driven Development

 ## Room and how to use it
 So, what is this Room thing?
 Room is an ORM (Object Relational Mapping) library used for data persistence.
+What Room does is that it provides an abstraction layer over SQLite making it very easy to play around with databases while giving you SQLites powerful properties.

+Being among one of android's jetpack components, Room hugely simplifies and cleans how you work with SQLiteDatabase objects.
+One of its benefits is that SQL queries get verified at compile time.
+This is good cause if there's an error it's you as a dev that will experience it rather than pushing it to runtime.

+### Elements of Room Database
+To use Room, we have this components;
+        - Entity
+        - Dao (Data Access Objects)
+        - Database